MediaComem/comem-travel-log-ionic-setup/README.md

 ## Prerequisites

-These instructions assume that you are using the Travel Log API based on one of the suggestions of the previous [Web-Oriented Architecture](https://github.com/MediaComem/comem-archioweb), and that you are familiar with the [documentation of the reference API](https://comem-travel-log-api.herokuapp.com).
+These instructions assume that you are using the Travel Log API based on one of the suggestions of the previous [Web-Oriented Architecture](https://github.com/MediaComem/comem-archioweb), and that you are familiar with the [documentation of the reference API](https://devmobil-travel-log-api.herokuapp.com).

 You will need to have [Node.js](https://nodejs.org) installed.
-The latest LTS (Long Term Support) version is recommended (v12.13.0 at the time of writing these instructions).
+The latest LTS (Long Term Support) version is recommended (^14.0.0 at the time of writing).

 <a href="#top">↑ Back to top</a>

 ## Features

-This guide describes a proposed list of features and a user interface based on those features.
+This guide describes a proposed list of features and an example user interface based on those features.
-This is only a suggestion.
-You can support other features and make a different user interface.
+This is only a suggestion ; you can support other features and should definitely make a different user interface (the proposal below is not necessarily the best approach)

 The proposed app should allow users to do the following:

-* Create new trips & places.
+- Create new trips & places.
-* See visited places on an interactive map.
+- See visited places on an interactive map.
-* Browse the list of trips.
+- Browse the list of trips.

 The following sections describe a proposed UI mockup of the app and steps to set up a skeleton implementation.